 As part of the certification process, the employer will almost certainly obtain sensitive medical information regarding the employee.
 The FMLA right to privacy strictly limits how the employer must treat this information.
 Federal regulations require that information related to an FMLA leave request must be treated as “confidential medical records” and kept in “separate files/records from the usual personnel files.”
 This point is important, and bears repeating: employee medical information should never be kept in the employee’s basic personnel file.
 Instead, the employer must keep a second, parallel file containing any information related to an FMLA request or other employee medical issues.
 If a supervisor – or anyone else – asks to see a worker’s personnel file, the company should provide the file without the medical information.

-In short, the FMLA requires that employers keep medical records and information private.
+In short, the FMLA requires employers to keep medical records and information private.
 An employer should not tell a supervisors, co-workers, clients, or customers anything about an employee’s medical condition.
 If the question comes up, “he is on leave” is a sufficient answer.
 Providing any more information risks violating the FMLA right to privacy.
 In one 2010 case, a plaintiff alleged that the employer disclosed his medical condition to co-workers, who harassed him about it.
 The court held that – assuming these allegations were true – the disclosure was a violation of the FMLA and a valid grounds for lawsuit.
-A similar result was reached in a more recent Mississippi case.
+A similar result was reached in a recent Mississippi case.

 If you have any questions about how to handle confidential medical records of employees, or your rights or obligations under the FMLA right to privacy, call New Orleans employment lawyer Charles Stiegler at (504) 267-0777 or email me today.